 She holds a Masters in Library & Information Science and a BFA in Art History.
 In between acquiring these two degrees, Joan had the opportunity to teach English as a Second Language in Mažeikiai, Lithuania for a year after backpacking around 15 countries in Europe for several months.

-Joan is also a Volunteer Director for the Gia Allemand Foundation for PMDD.
+Joan is also a Board Member and Volunteer for the Gia Allemand Foundation for PMDD.
 She is passionate about women's reproductive, hormonal & mental health, as well as enhancing PMDD awareness to those who suffer from this rare and often life-threatening disorder.

 After living in England for half a decade, Joan returned to America with her husband, Peter.
 With much deliberation, Joan declined employment offered to her by the founder of Etsy during its infancy in Brooklyn, to return to her hometown in upstate New York to be closer to her family and start one of her own.
 When she isn’t playing with her two daughters, Joan tries her hand at photography and illustrations and loves to teach her daughters how to bake & cook with ingredients from their own herb garden and their local CSA, The Good Food Collective.
 She is continuing to slowly damage her ears by turning the volume up to eleven while listening to her most-recent playlist including Wolf Alice, Chemical Brothers, Brody Dalle, Courtney Barnett, LCD Soundsystem and Radiohead and rehabbing her mid-century house in a tiny village that Joan, Peter and their daughters call home.